-- 1) Ability to apply knowledge of mathematics, science, and engineering - 2) Ability to design and conduct experiments, as well as to analyze and interpret data - 3) Ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - 4) Ability to identify, formulate, and solve engineering problems related to petrochemical industry - 5) Understanding of professional and ethical responsibility - 6) Recognition of the need for, and an ability to engage in life-long learning
+- 1. Ability to apply knowledge of mathematics, science, and engineering in core industry - 2.
+Ability to design and conduct experiments, as well as to analyze and interpret data - 3.
+Ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - 4.
+Ability to identify, formulate, and solve engineering problems related to petrochemical industry - 5.
+Understanding of professional and ethical responsibility - 6.
+Recognition of the need and ability to engage in life-long learning

-ANNA UNIVERSITY, CHENNAI AFFILIATED INSTITUTIONS
+ANNA UNIVERSITY, CHENNAI

+AFFILIATED INSTITUTIONS